Analysis of the SiMPL method for density-based topology optimization: Abstract

 \section{Abstract}

-We present a rigorous convergence analysis of a new method for density-based topology optimization: \underline{Si}gmoidal \underline{M}irror descent with a \underline{P}rojected \underline{L}atent variable.
-SiMPL provides point-wise bound preserving design updates and faster convergence than other popular first-order topology optimization methods.
-Due to its strong bound preservation, the method is exceptionally robust, as demonstrated in numerous examples here and in a companion article \cite{simplapp}.
+We present a rigorous convergence analysis of a new method for density-based topology optimization that provides point-wise bound preserving design updates and faster convergence than other popular first-order topology optimization methods.
+Due to its strong bound preservation, the method is exceptionally robust, as demonstrated in numerous examples here and in the companion article \cite{simplapp}.
 Furthermore, it is easy to implement with clear structure and analytical expressions for the updates.
 Our analysis covers two versions of the method, characterized by the employed line search strategies.
 We consider a modified Armijo backtracking line search and a Bregman backtracking line search.
-Regardless of the line search algorithm, SiMPL delivers a strict monotone decrease in the objective function and further intuitive convergence properties, e.g., strong and pointwise convergence of the density variables on the active sets, norm convergence to zero of the increments, and more.
-In addition, the numerical experiments demonstrate apparent mesh-independent convergence of the algorithm and superior performance over the two most popular first-order methods in topology optimization: OC and MMA.
+For both line search algorithms, our algorithm delivers a strict monotone decrease in the objective function and further intuitive convergence properties, e.g., strong and pointwise convergence of the density variables on the active sets, norm convergence to zero of the increments, convergence of the Lagrange multipliers, and more.
+In addition, the numerical experiments demonstrate apparent mesh-independent convergence of the algorithm.
+We refer to the new algorithm as the SiMPL method, pronounced like ``simple", which stands for \underline{Si}gmoidal \underline{M}irror descent with a \underline{P}rojected \underline{L}atent variable.

 \begin{MSCcodes} 68Q25, 68R10, 68U05 \end{MSCcodes}